Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 Pharmacological properties

-Polysorb is a new generation sorbent based on highly dispersed silicon, which has unique sorbent properties that provide effective and rapid detoxification, both for external and internal use.
-1 g of Polysorb structures 15-20 g of water, is able to bind 300-800 mg of protein, 1x10 or more microbial bodies, protein complexes of bilirubin and bile acids, and normalizes cholesterol levels in the blood.
-Polysorb neutralizes thermolabile and thermostable microbial toxins of protein nature.
+Polysorb is a new generation sorbent, obtained on the basis of highly dispersed silicon, which has unique sorbing properties that ensure effective and rapid detoxification, both for external and internal use.
+1 g of Polysorb structures 15-20 g of water, is capable of binding 300-800 mg of protein, 1x10 or more microbial bodies, protein complexes of bilirubin and bile acids, and normalizes cholesterol levels in the blood.
+Polysorb neutralizes heat-labile and heat-stable microbial toxins of protein nature.
 Adsorption rate (1-4 min.).
-Outwardly, it is a light white powder with a bluish tint, odorless and tasteless.
-Unlike preparations of coal nature, Polysorb in therapeutic doses does not interfere with the absorption of vitamins and microelements, and does not impair intestinal motility.
-It sorbs microorganisms, endogenous and exogenous toxic substances of various nature from the gastrointestinal tract (including metabolic products, food and other allergens, toxic compounds, etc.).
-When applied, Polysorb has a hemostatic and wound-healing effect; in the case of purulent-inflammatory processes, it prevents the progression of necrotic changes.
-Promotes the rejection of non-viable tissues, provides active decontamination, detoxification of the lesion and the body as a whole.
-It reduces the adhesion of the dressing to the wound, increases the sensitivity of the wound microflora to antibiotics, prevents the diffusion of toxins into the tissue, and shortens the treatment time.
-Removes slags, radionuclides, salts of heavy metals from the body, preventing their adverse effects on the body.
-Due to the high purity and uniformity of Polysorb, its high chemical resistance in the gastrointestinal tract, and the fact that it does not penetrate into the internal environment of the body, both externally and internally, Polysorb and preparations based on it not toxic.
+Externally, it is a light white powder with a bluish tint, odorless and tasteless.
+Unlike drugs of a coal nature, Polysorb in therapeutic doses does not interfere with the absorption of vitamins and microelements and does not impair intestinal motility.

 Acute intestinal infections (including toxic infections), food and drug allergies, endogenous and exogenous intoxications (including acute poisoning with potent and toxic substances).
 Contraindications Relative